bananapple/80ssundries/README.md

 I seperated Jekyll source code and built static files.

 1. Use jekyll's method `jekyll build` to generate static files
-1. Copy the folder and paste to the static file repository
+1. Copy the folder and paste to the static file repository (not this one)
 1. Because it is using GitHub to host, so just `git push` the code, and done

 ## Misc